anoma/namada/documentation/specs/src/base-ledger/governance.md

 - Doesn't carry any wasm code
 - Allows both validators and delegators to vote
-- Requires 1/3 of the total voting power to vote
+- Requires 1/3 of the total voting power to vote `Yay`
 - Expect every vote to carry a memo in the form of a tuple `(Set<Address>, BudgetCap)`

 `ETHBridge` is aimed at regulating actions on the bridge like the update of the Ethereum smart contracts or the withdrawing of all the funds from the `Vault` :